glutanimate/anki-addons-misc/ankiweb.md

 Licensed under the [GNU GPL v3](http://www.gnu.de/documents/gpl-3.0.en.html).

-### anki-browser-replace-tag
+### anki-browser-replace-tag.py

-**Search and replace tags**
+**Search and Replace Tags**

 **Overview**

-Adds a "Replace tag" dialog to the card browser that prompts for a tag and its replacement and then replaces the tag in all selected notes.
+Adds a "Replace Tag" dialog to the card browser that prompts for a tag and its replacement and then replaces the tag in all selected notes.

 Hotkey: *Ctrl+Alt+Shift+T*

 **Changelog**

-2016-05-27 – Initial release
+2016-06-04 – Switch to title case for menu entries 2016-05-27 – Initial release

 **License**